-“1 million and we hope a damage rate of 1 percent.”
+“1 million and less than 1 percent.”

-32 hours later, blank eyed and barely able to move I slog along Dey St. to the Fulton St. subway station.
+34 hours later, blank eyed and barely able to move I slog along Dey St. to the Fulton St. subway station.
 Just west of Broadway I pass by a car that has fallen halfway into a hole in the pavement, out of which is hissing a cloud of steam.
 A couple of city workers are hanging around the orange pylons surrounding the scene, pointing at it and laughing.
 What else is there to do?
 The hole has been punched into what is probably the gnarliest piece of transit in this city of fucked up infrastructure: it goes down past the ACE, NR, JMZ, 2/3 and 4/5 subway lines, doubtless intersecting with one or two levels of hell on the way.
 Someone else’s infrastructure problem.
-I still have enough energy to smile, but don’t stop to look in case I’m too tired to start walking again.
+I still have enough energy to smile, but hesitate to look in case I’m too tired to start walking again.

 I stumble upon a rat who has misjudged his scurry path and rebounded from my shoe into the hole I just passed.
 I’m surprised to realize that I’m more curious about where the rat just scurried to than revolted that it just bumped in to my foot.
 The workers are looking the other way so I walk through the security pylons and peer into the hole, looking for the rat.
 At first I don’t see it, then I spot a dozen proxies or more, depending on whether the clusters of white lights I see everywhere are eyes or reflections, peeking out through a mesh of structures down to where I know there is bedrock.
 A city of rats built on granite.